 Constitution and By-Laws

 The Chapter’s bylaws are a set of rules that control the actions of its members and govern the internal management of the Chapter.

 Purpose The purpose of the BC Chapter CCPA listserv is to facilitate relevant communication among Chapter members.
-Sending to the List To send a message to the list, address your text-only e-mail to BC Chapter President Siri Brown.
-Message Content Policy Messages must address topics and issues that are relevant to BC Chapter (e.g., If the content of the message would be more appropriately viewed on the national CCPA listserv, please send your message to Karina, the CCPA Member Services Coordinator, not to the BC Chapter listserv.)
+Sending to the List To send a message to the list, address your text-only e-mail to BC Chapter President.
+Message Content Policy Messages must address topics and issues that are relevant to BC Chapter (e.g., If the content of the message would be more appropriately viewed on the national CCPA listserv, please send your message to Andreea, the CCPA Member Services Coordinator, not to the BC Chapter listserv.)
 Messages containing the following subject matter are appropriate for the BC Chapter listserv:

 - Counselling-related employment opportunities in BC